-- ➤ APPENDIX I: Combination anti-infective agents - ➤ APPENDIX II : Diagnostic codes - ➤ APPENDIX III : Type of Indication - ➤ APPENDX IV: List of micro-organisms by resistance type - Print one ward form for each different ward. - Print one patient form for each patient on antimicrobials.
-No need to fill in the patient form for patients not on antimicrobials. - Print one patient form "additional variables for HAI module" for each patient on antimicrobials.
-No need to fill in the additional patient form for patients not on antimicrobials.
-Optional form!
+- ➤ APPENDIX I: Combination anti-infective agents - ➤ APPENDIX II : Diagnostic codes - ➤ APPENDIX III : Type of Indication - ➤ APPENDX IV: List of micro-organisms by resistance type - Print one ward form for each different ward. - Print one patient form for each patient on antimicrobials. - Print one patient form "additional variables for HAI module" for each patient on antimicrobials. - No need to fill in the basic and the HAI patient form for patients not on antimicrobials!